You are currently on Hearing Direct UK

 The need to encourage physical fitness by making classes and the gym more accessible has never been so great.

-According to the National Institute on Deafness and Other Communication Disorders, approximately 15% of American adults over the age of 18 are reported to have some form of hearing impairment.
-With the fitness and physique world booming, the hearing impaired form a large market of potential gymgoers.
+According to the National Institute on Deafness and Other Communication Disorders, approximately 15% of American adults over the age of 18 are reported to have some form of hearing loss.
+With the fitness and physique world booming, the hard of hearing form a large market of potential gymgoers.

 There are groups out there trying to make a difference to the way in which the hard of hearing can access fitness sessions.
 Deaf Planet Soul is just one organization that has taken the fight one step further by proposing specific classes – be it basketball, the gym or boxing for the hearing impaired in Chicago.
 They continue to actively fundraise in order to make their exciting plans a reality.